Raif Denktaş: Musical career

 Raif Denktaş played the bass guitar for the school band of TED Ankara College where two of his compatriots were also playing.
 Upon his return to Cyprus, he joined Bayrak Kuartet in 1968.
 The band was supported by the army personnel and they practised at the basement of the headquarters of the 22nd Squad where Raif was deployed.

 In 1969, Sıla 4 was formed by Raif, Ferahzat Gürsoy, Erdinç Gündüz and Aydın Kalfaoğlu.
 Raif sang and played bass guitar for the band.
 Sıla 4 is regarded as the most influential music band which has shaped the Turkish Cypriot music, combining folk tunes and lyrics together and arranging them to the contemporary context.

 Raif Denktaş composed many different songs including Gariban and Ayrılık which was not only popular in Cyprus, but also in Turkey.

 Death

-During 1985, Raif Denktaş was subjected to many criticism and alleged defamation by both the Turkish and the Turkish Cypriot press.
-Many different news, composed of hoaxes were being published including claims that Raif was hiding Hüseyin Kocabaş, a Turkish assassin at his home or he was drug trafficking in Cyprus.
-National Intelligence Organization of Turkey later admitted that the stories were fabricated by their agents and the agents were fired.
+In 1985, Raif Denktaş was subject to heavy criticism and alleged defamation by both the Turkish and the Turkish Cypriot press, for example, false claims that Raif was hiding Hüseyin Kocabaş, a Turkish assassin at his home, or he was involved in the trafficking of drugs in Cyprus.
+National Intelligence Organization of Turkey later admitted that the stories were fabricated by their agents, who were subsequently fired.
 Raif's father, Rauf Denktaş, claimed that he was attacked for not agreeing to Turkey's political demands at that time.

-Two weeks after the claims on drug trafficking were published, he sustained fatal injuries in a car crash near Cihangir on his way back from Famagusta after lecturing at the Eastern Mediterranean University on December 24, 1985.
+Two weeks after the allegations of drug trafficking were published, on 24 December 1985, Raif sustained fatal injuries in a car crash near Cihangir.

+He was returning from Famagusta after lecturing at the Eastern Mediterranean University.
 A military vehicle collided with the car Raif was driving.

-He was moved to Ankara for treatment, but died on December 26, 1985.
+He was transported to Ankara for treatment, but died on 26 December 1985.